sanger-pathogens/companion/README.md

    systemctl enable docker
 ```

-To enable you to use docker with your normal user account (i.e. without being root or needing to sue sudo),
+To enable you to use docker with your normal user account (i.e. without being root or needing to use sudo),
 run the following command, with your username in place of `<username>`.
-If more than one user will be using _Companion_,
-repeat this command with each of their usernames.
 ```
 usermod -aG docker <username>
 ```
+Log out and log back in again for this to take effect.

-#### Check
+#### Checks

   - `java -version` should say you have Java 1.8 or greater
   - `nextflow info` will print system information if nextflow has been installed successfully
   - `systemctl status docker` will tell you if docker is active (running)
-  - `docker info` will print information if docker has been instaleld successfully, and you have permission to use it
+  - `docker info` will print information if docker has been installed successfully, and you have permission to use it

 ### 2. Install _Companion_